 > Version française> >Deutsche Version

-1. However, what is still under discussion, are the pre-historical developments of these languages, the stages of subgrouping.
-A main error in all these discussions was and still is the superficial view, that a higher amount of agreements automatically and proportionally meant a closer relationship, without noticing that these agreements depend e.g. upon the rest of original residues, or the amount of replacements after the separation of any language (cf. Holm 2003).
-It should really be understandable that languages with heavy losses (as e.g. Albanian or Armenian), in spite of a close relationship, simply because of their smaller data base, share lesser agreements than so-called big-corpus languages like Greek or Indo-Aryan.
-All this is regrettably most times overlooked or ignored.
+1. What is still being argued about here, above all, are the origins and pre-historical developments of this language family, in chronological, geographical, and recently also population genetic terms.
+In these discussions we repeatedly encounter the superficial assumption that languages are all the more closely related the more features they still have in common, without noticing that these are determined, among other things (!), by the kinship-independent substitutions after the respective separation (see Holm 2003).
+It should really be understandable that languages with heavy losses (as e.g. Albanian or Armenian), in spite of a close relationship, simply because of their smaller data base, share lesser agreements than so-called Large-Corpus Languages like Greek or Indo-Aryan.

 3. Another point of disagreement and discussion is the question whether the so-called Anatolian languages, in particular Hittite,